Collaborative likelihood-ratio estimation over graphs: Practical implementation

-\inlinetitle{Hyperparameters selection}{.} The performance of GRULSIF depends on the penalization constants $\gamma$, $\lambda$, and the hyperparameters of kernel $K$ (\eg for a Gaussian kernel, that would be only the width $\sigma$).
-As in previous works in non-parametric \fdiv estimation, we use a cross-validation strategy \cite{Sugiyama2007,Sugiyama2011,Yamada2011}.
-This tries to minimize the sum of the losses $\frac{1}{\Gdims} \sum_{v \in V} \ell_v(\theta_v)$, which is equivalent to maximizing the mean node-level {\ignorespaces\PEdiv}s.
-The strategy is detailed in Appendix\,\ref{appendix:hyperparameters}.
+The performance of GRULSIF depend on the penalization constants $\gamma$, $\lambda$, and the hyperparameters of the kernel $\KernelFunc$ (\eg for a Gaussian kernel, that would be only the width $\sigma$).
+As in previous works in non-parametric \fdiv estimation, we use a cross-validation strategy \citep{Sugiyama2007,Sugiyama2011,Yamada2011}.
+The main difference is that in GRULSIF we aim to minimize the average of the cost function over all the nodes of the graph.
+Thus, the score used to identify the optimal hyperparameters is: